Our Vision

 A sustainable future for people, wildlife, and water, informed by community

 The ecologically and culturally vibrant Santa Cruz River flows through the heart of Tucson.
-The proposed refuge boundary would run through both Santa Cruz and Pima Counties.
+The proposed refuge boundary would run through both Santa Cruz and Pima counties.
 It would include multiple properties to maximize outdoor access and enable holistic habitat protection.
 The refuge would include several access points along the river that parallels downtown Tucson.

 The beloved 137-mile Chuck Huckelberry Loop, a popular paved recreation trail that runs alongside the Santa Cruz River and its major tributaries, would be a centerpiece of the new refuge.
 At Sweetwater Wetlands, near the northern boundary of the proposal, birders have observed over 300 species, making the zone a regional birding hotspot.
 The proposed refuge corridor offers rich opportunities for birdwatching, cycling, walking and more.